Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 especially in the manufacturing sector.
 The graph of their manufactured products and their many nested components is perfectly suited for CosmosDB with the Gremlin API.

-Industry and company-specific product and component data, however, is both proprietary as well as not relatable to most readers.
+Industry and company-specific product and component data, however, is both proprietary as well as not immediately relatable to most readers.
 We wanted to create a sample application with data that was **immediately relatable** to most Information Technology audiences.
 Therefore, we chose the domain of **software**, since software end-products are typically composed of a nested sofware libraries (i.e. - manufacturing components), and IT audiences innately